 Shannon is a divisive figure.
 She mastered one of SNL’s most common types of recurring sketches: the character that somebody, somewhere must like, considering how often they get tossed out on TV, but that neither you nor any of your friends are ever excited to see.
 So basically she was a precursor to Kristen Wiig’s worst characters, with a much lower batting average.
 What’s sad is, as obnoxious as Mary Katherine Gallagher and Sally O’Malley could be, Shannon was often great in other sketches when she reined in her propensity for overacting and catchphrase-spouting.

-It seems like Moynihan just started, but he’s already on his seventh season on the show.
-That’s insane.
-We generally aren’t considering current cast members, but seven years is enough time to properly judge a person’s place in the show’s history.
-People want to keep pegging Moynihan into the Chris Farley / John Belushi wildman role because of his size, but he’s more in line with somebody like Chris Parnell or Tim Meadows.
+Some viewers and critics wanted to peg Moynihan into the Chris Farley / John Belushi wildman role because of his size, but he was always more in line with somebody like Chris Parnell or Tim Meadows.
 He’s a solid hand who provides a good backbone to any sketch he’s in, and is more than capable of stealing a scene with a single line or even facial expression (note his appearance in Jim Carrey’s “Hellvis” monologue).
 He’s a more dynamic performer than Parnell or Meadows, though, and has embodied a number of memorable roles, including Drunk Uncle, second-hand news reporter Anthony Crispino, and Niff, the hostile retail worker.
-He may not be the flashiest current cast member, but along with Kenan Thompson he currently helps make up the show’s bedrock.
+He may not be the flashiest cast member of his, but along with Kenan Thompson he helped make up the show’s bedrock for most of the last decade.

 Newman’s kind of the forgotten woman of the original cast, and didn’t do a lot of high profile work after leaving the show.
 That doesn’t diminish what she did in her five years on SNL, though.
 The LA native and Groundlings vet Imbued characters like Sheri the Valley Girl with a specificity and a hint of an internal life often missing from the over-the-top caricatures the show normally prioritizes.